msolorio/workout_app/README.md

 - Convert backend to TypeScript.

 ## Future Implementations and Lessons Learned
-- **Use Deno instead of NodeJs** - for Native TypeScript support and better TypeScript tooling
+- **Use Deno in place of NodeJs** - for Native TypeScript support and better TypeScript tooling
 - **Use ES Modules on server** - allow importing of TypeScript interfaces
-- **Use non-hook GraphQL queries/mutations on client** - simplify model methods
+- **Use non-hook GraphQL queries/mutations on client** - simplify tiered model methods
+- **Add a social component to the app** - allow users to share workouts, message one another, and find users based on location.
+Would use WebSockets for real-time and Redis for strategically caching shared user data.

+## Notes
+Apollo GraphQL offers caching and keeping a local cache in Redux was not entirely needed.
+I chose to implement Redux to practice coordinating the two data stores and to allow for optimistic updates as a future feature.
+With optimistic updates a user would create/update records client-side without waiting for server response.